 Does water cylinder temperature need to be 60°C?

-To comply with regulations, plumbers will set a cylinder thermostat to 60 (or higher), and then fit a tempering valve – as water at personal hygiene outlets must not be more than 55.
+To comply with New Zealand regulations, the cylinders specified come with an in-built electrical element, plumbers typically set a cylinder thermostat to 60°C or higher, and then fit a tempering valve – as water at personal hygiene outlets must not be more than 55.
 (Schools, hospitals and aged care facilities have lower maximum temperatures).

 What does this mean?

-The big advantage with all this is reduced running costs, with no safety compromises.
+The big advantage of using heat pump as main hot water heating source is reduced running costs, with no safety compromises.

 A hot water heat pump can save $200 of electricity costs…per person, per year.